michiosw/secure_vsomeip_modifikation/README.md

 ssh <IP OF CONTAINER 1>
 ```

 The two gained IP addresses can now be used in order to identify the client and service container.
 To create the secure-vsomeip repository, the user must create a build folder in the secure-vsomeip folder.
-Both created containers have to follow below given steps in order to successfully execute the benchmark.
+Both created containers have to follow below given steps in order to successfully install the secure-vsomeip and execute the benchmark.
 This can be done by following commands:

 ```bash
 cd secure-vsomeip